|

 Magnificat

-This text is drawn from St. Luke’s Gospel and is a hymn of praise it is believed was offered by Mary in response to Elizabeth’s acknowledgement that she was bearing the Savior of the World.
+This text is drawn from the Gospel of St. Luke and is a hymn of praise it is believed was offered by Mary in response to Elizabeth’s acknowledgement that she was bearing the Savior of the World.

-Majestic hymn setting of the text that places the words of the entire canticle on the lips of the congregation.
+Majestic hymn setting that places the entire canticle on the lips of the congregation.

-Also in refrain/verse format, this setting offers a bit more of an introspective treatment of the text, capped off with a lovely part for oboe.
+Also in refrain/verse format, this setting offers a more introspective treatment of the text, capped off with a lovely part for oboe.

-This setting is beloved of the Taizé community and makes a sung mantra out of the first phrase ("My soul magnifies the Lord").
-The choral sound is sung by delaying the start by a couple of measures, known as a round.
+This setting is beloved of the Taizé community and makes a mantra out of the first phrase ("My soul magnifies the Lord").
+The choral sound is formed by delaying the start by a couple of measures, known as a round.

-A choral setting for children’s voices, this is beloved by the SJB school choir.
-Accented with a flute part, it has made an appearance as a choral anthem for 8th grade graduation in prior years.
+This choral setting for children’s voices is beloved by the SJB school choir.
+Accented with a flute part, it has made an appearance as an anthem for 8th grade graduation in prior years.

 • John Rutter

-You will notice the long duration of this multi-section work.
+Not to be outdone by monumental works of sacred music such as Monteverdi's Vespers of 1610, a work also dedicated to Mary, the Rutter Magnificat has a duration of 40 minutes.
 Rutter is a leader in 20th century English choral music.
 You will hear in the vocal solos the soaring melodies that have made Rutter popular.

 Hymnody

-A newer hymn text is offered by Alan Hommerding, senior editor of World Library Publications.
+A new hymn text is offered here by Alan Hommerding, senior editor of World Library Publications.
 The text pairs with the tune THAXTED (O God, Beyond All Praising).
-The text grounds us in Mary’s role in the history of salvation as God-bearer.
-This Marian hymn is arranged by Charles Thatcher.
-Charles is retired music director of the Diocese of Orlando and St. James Cathedral, Orlando, FL.
+The text is grounded in Mary’s role in salvation history as God-bearer.
+This hymn is arranged by Charles Thatcher, retired music director of the Diocese of Orlando and St. James Cathedral.

-One of the most beloved Marian hymns, this arrangement is by Charles Thatcher and was used in one of the papal liturgies of Pope Francis’ 2015 visit to the United States.
+One of the most beloved Marian hymns (think Sister Act), this arrangement, again, by Charles Thatcher was used during Pope Francis’ 2015 visit to the United States.

 Of equal popularity with Hail, Holy QueenImmaculate Mary holds a special place in the Catholic Church in the United States.
-This arrangement of the hymn was done by Daniel Laginya, music director at the Catholic Cathedral in Youngstown, OH.
-In addition to beautiful choral writing you will also encounter the use of strings.
+This arrangement was done by Daniel Laginya, former music director of St. Columba Cathedral in Youngstown, OH.
+Beautiful choral writing is accompanied by strings.

 Hymn setting done by Leo Nestor, former music director of the Basilica of the National Shrine in Washington, DC.
 Text is attributed to Ephrem the Syrian, a 4th century hymn writer of the Eastern Church.